 The NCES calculates a school's average net price by determining the total cost for full-time, beginning undergraduates and then subtracting the average amount of scholarship and grant aid received.
-The average net prices for the 2011-2012 school year among traditional not-for-profit schools ranged from roughly $6,065 to $26,500.
-The following three colleges and universities were the most affordable among traditional schools in the Roanoke area.
+The average net prices for the 2014-2015 school year among traditional schools ranged from roughly $6,678 to $29,720.

 Highest Graduation Rates